Almighty-Mose/gunsafe/NOTES.md

   + AMS Serialization

 # MUST DYNAMICALLY RENDER A HAS-MANY RELATIONSHIP ON PAGE
-  Rendering accessories on firearms show page
+  + Rendering accessories on firearms show page Accessory entries are links that pull open a separate drawer containing information

 # MUST USE JS TO RENDER A FORM TO CREATE RESOURCE DYNAMICALLY
   Use the firearm's new form